trueaccord/aws-saml-broker/README.md

 ### Setting up Okta as an identity provider

-aws-saml-broker works with any SAML identity provider.
-This section explains how to configure Okta as a provider.
+aws-saml-broker works with any Identity Provider that speaks SAML.
+This section explains how to configure Okta to work with aws-saml-broker.

-In Okta, add a new app using the 'Saml 2.0 Template'.
+In Okta, add a new app using the 'Template SAML 2.0 App'.
 Set the Post Back URL to the URL the app will be serving from.
-If you are only testing, you can write `http://localhost:5000`.
+If you are testing locally, enter `http://localhost:5000`.

 Set *Attribute Statements* to `email|${user.email}`